python/typeshed/CONTRIBUTING.md

 links to online documentation or to the implementation of the code you are changing.

+As the author of the pull request, it is your responsibility to make sure all CI tests pass and that any feedback is addressed.
+The typeshed maintainers will probably provide some help and may even push changes to your PR to fix any minor issues, but this is not always possible.
+If a PR lingers with unresolved problems for too long, we may close it (see below).

 Also, do not squash your commits or use `git commit --amend` after you have submitted a pull request, as this erases context during review.
 We will squash commits when the pull request is merged.
 This way, your pull request will appear as a single commit in our git history, even